gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 * _Forceful updates_: <br>In the maintenance window, Gardener compares the current version given in the shoot cluster specification with the version list in the `CloudProfile`.
 If the version has an expiration date and if the date is before the start of the maintenance window, Gardener starts an update to the highest version available in the `CloudProfile` that isn’t classified as `preview` version.
 The highest version in `CloudProfile` can’t have an expiration date.
 For Kubernetes versions, Gardener only updates to higher patch levels or consecutive minor versions.

-If you don’t want to wait for the next maintenance window, you can annotate the `Shoot` specification with `shoot.gardener.cloud/operation: maintain`.
+If you don’t want to wait for the next maintenance window, you can annotate the shoot cluster specification with `shoot.gardener.cloud/operation: maintain`.
 Gardener then checks immediately if there’s an auto-update or a forceful update needed.

 {{% notice info %}}
 <p>